 (c) all other expenditure lawfully incurred by the Authority in the performance of its functions.

-[Section 33 amended by No. 28 of 2006 s.
+[Section 33 amended: No. 28 of 2006 s.
 223; No. 77 of 2006 Sch.
 1 cl.
 190(2).]

 34. Borrowing from Treasurer

 (1) The Authority may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.